Greenway's Metal Boost

 You can easily apply Metal Boost by hand or a machine.
 We suggest using small buffing pads attached to a buffer or a standard drill for large areas.

-Each metal type will react differently to Metal Boost as each different kind of metal has unique characteristics.
+Each metal type will react differently to Metal Boost as each kind of metal has unique characteristics.

 Chrome is typically chrome plated and referred to only as chrome.
 The plating helps provide a decorative look on a vehicle, but these chrome plating types are exceptionally thin and need protection before they are ruined beyond repair.
 If the chrome is not peeling off of the surface, you should be able to bring the chrome back to a brilliant shine.